Updated November 6, 2017

 MLK-PROVIDED PHOTOS SHOWING BOOKS AND CAREER DAY

-My wife suffers from pancreatic cancer and is in a rehab center, she comes first, and I’ll make no apologies for not traveling to Philadelphia to see MLK’s book room for myself.
-Andrea Caple offered to provide photos to refute the video’s title, “This is a Library, but Where are the Books?”
+Last summer Andrea Caple offered to provide photos to refute the video’s title, “This is a Library, but Where are the Books?”
 I think she made her case even though I would have welcome more shots of the room—they will be coming, through either still pictures or a video.
 Unedited, here are on the existing photos from MLK.
+Of course, the issue isn’t the existence of books in the library rather.
+Rather it is, “How many and how helpful to students?”

 AN INVITATION TO USE TELEREAD’S COMMENTS SECTION FOR CONSTRUCTIVE DIALOGUE—AND SOME OTHER IDEAS